Computer Science (CS) Courses

 CS 132 Intro to Health Informatics (3) This introductory course will cover a broad range of topics relating to the area of health informatics and health care technology with a focus on standard and current software tools.

-CS 135 Animation Programming (3) A gentle introduction to programming with user-friendly software (Alice).
-Students us storyboarding design strategies and create Disney/Pixar-like animations with objects in three-dimensional virtual worlds.
-These animations promote an understanding of basic programming constructs including, control structures and object-oriented programming.
+CS 135 Animation Programming (3) A gentle introduction to programming with user-friendly software.
+Students will use storyboarding design strategies to create animations and designs with objects in virtual worlds.
+These animations and designs promote an understanding of basic programming constructs including control structures and object-oriented programming.
 Projects based on Hawaiian and Pacific themes will be emphasized.
 Open to all students; especially intended for those with no programming experience.
 Computer science majors may take this course to prepare for CS 150.
-(Attributes: HPP)
+(Attributes: GQ, HPP)

 CS 137 Digital Media with Flash (3) Use digital images, sounds, and video to create slide shows, animation, podcasts, tutorials, demonstrations, e-portfolios, etc. Save to DVD and web pages.
 Learn Flash and other software.
 Students may use existing content such as research project photos.
 Pre: any prior CS course or instructor's consent.